SERG-Delft/dslinter/docs/gh-pages/content/Code Smells/Vectorized-Solution-Unused.md

 title: "Vectorized Solution Unused"
 disableShare: true
 # ShowReadingTime: true
-tags: ["can be automated", "generic","data preparation","efficiency"]
+tags: ["generic","data preparation","efficiency"]
 weight: 3
 ---

 ### Description

-"Vectorization is the process of converting an algorithm from operating on a single value at a time to operating on a set of values (vector) at one time."\ref{grey:vectorized_blog} ML applications are often data-intensive and need to apply an operation on a dataset.
+"Vectorization is the process of converting an algorithm from operating on a single value at a time to operating on a set of values (vector) at one time."
+ML applications are often data-intensive and need to apply an operation on a dataset.
 Therefore, it is better to adopt vectorized solution instead of iterating over data.
-As stated in the Pandas documentation \ref{grey:pandas_vectorized}: ”Iterating through pandas objects is generally slow.
+As stated in the Pandas documentation : ”Iterating through pandas objects is generally slow.
 In many cases, iterating manually over the rows is not needed and can be avoided”.
 The built-in methods (e.g., join, groupby) in Pandas are vectorized.
 Thus, it is recommended to use Pandas built-in methods.
-Another advantage of using the vectorized solution is that code complexity is reduced, resulting in less prone-to-bugs code\cite{haakman2020studying}.
+Another advantage of using the vectorized solution is that code complexity is reduced, resulting in less prone-to-bugs code.

 ### Type